rage/programming-23/data/part-9/1-objects-and-references.md

 </text-box>

 Every value in Python is an object.
-Any object you create based on a class you've defined yourself works exactly the same as any other object.
+Any object you create based on a class you've defined yourself works exactly the same as any "regular" Python object.
 For example, objects can be stored in a list:

 ```python
 from datetime import date